 What is a BOT, Where Did it Originate?

-In its original incarnation, a Build Operate Transfer (BOT) was a form of project finance where the parties to the project had a number of goals that best aligned in its structure.
-The original BOTs tended to be for large, capital intensive projects - think bridges, power plants, rapid transit systems or toll ways - that a host entity wanted to get constructed and operating.
-That entity would enter into an agreement with an engineering firm to build the asset, a bank to finance it, and another entity to operate the project for a set period of time, after which it would be transferred to the sponsoring entity.
+The original BOTs tended to be for large, capital intensive projects - think bridges, power plants, rapid transit systems or toll ways - that a host entity wanted to get constructed and operating quickly.
+Here, BOT was a form of project finance where a sponsoring entity would enter into an agreement with an engineering firm to build, a bank to finance, and a management group to operate the project for a set period of time, after which it would be transferred to the sponsoring entity.

 There are a number of flavors of BOTs including:

 - BOOT - Build Own Operate Transfer

 - BOO - Build Own Operate

 How is This Model Applied to Software Outsourcing?

 The same dynamics exist for technology companies interested in establishing a presence in a new market.
 Building a captive near or offshore operation from scratch can be a time consuming and expensive process.
 It is easier to leverage the expertise and visibility of a local software development firm, engaging them to build and manage a team for a specified period, then transfer it to the sponsoring company.